We will be recruiting for the MFA program in Audio Technology in the spring of 2024 for admittance in fall of 2024.

 In order to strengthen the relationship between design and technology, those MFA students awarded an assistantship with the Department of Theatre may be employed in the Sound Studio or by Elliott Hall of Music Productions.

 Given the professional focus of the program and the credentials of the faculty, attention in the classroom and in the shop is devoted to the practice of professional theatre.
 Areas of concern are procedures, techniques, personnel, and opportunities, especially in relation to the regional and Broadway theatres, large-scale performing arts venues and systems, and commercial applications.

 The MFA requires a 60 credit hour minimum for completion.
 Students may need to complete a course of study in excess of 60 hours in some cases.

 The MFA program at Purdue subscribes to the idea that a strong design best rests on a foundation of technical knowledge, and that the study of technology is enriched by an understanding of design.

 Audio Technology classes focus on building a comprehensive approach to sound system design, starting with the fundamental building blocks, and progressing through a series of courses to sophisticated designs of sound systems whose performance can be predicted, verified, and properly calibrated.

 The applicant is required to interview with a Purdue representative and submit the following materials when applying to the MFA program:

 - Statement of goals for undertaking the study of Audio Technology

 - The Graduate School application fee is $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.
 You must pay your application fee online with your credit card.
 Visa and MasterCard cards are accepted and processed using a secured online payment system.
 Your application will not be processed until your nonrefundable application fee has been paid.

-For specific questions regarding the Sound Design MFA program, contact:
+For specific questions regarding the MFA program in Audio Technology, contact: